uo-se-research/slackline/docs/index.rst

 ..
-TreeLine documentation master file, created by sphinx-quickstart on Mon May 30 23:15:27 2022.
+SlackLine documentation master file, created by sphinx-quickstart on Mon May 30 23:15:27 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TreeLine's documentation!
+Welcome to SlackLine's documentation!
 ====================================

 .. toctree::